-WIND shall maintain accurate and current books and records and minutes of all the meetings of the members and Board of Directors at the principal office of WIND.
+WIND shall maintain accurate and current books and records and minutes of all the meetings of the members and BOD at the principal office of WIND.
 All such records may be inspected by any Director or member or the agent or attorney of either, or any proper person, at any time upon reasonable notification.

 The BOD may appoint an Executive Director and enter into a contract with that individual or company which specifies the duties, responsibilities, compensation, and any other pertinent terms.
 Those duties shall include maintenance and oversight of records storage for WIND.

 ARTICLE XI: By-Laws or Articles of Incorporation Amendment